 The Old Lyme Harbor Management Plan was among the first in the State to be approved by the DEP (now DEEP).
 The Old Lyme Harbor Ordinance was enacted in 1994 and revised in 1999.
 An ordinance enacting an Addendum to the Harbor Management Plan was adopted in 2009 to establish Harbor Use Zones and Dock Standards both Town wide and for each zone.
 This Addendum has been effective in protecting the natural resources of our waterways and tidal wetlands while enabling property owners to enjoy their right to water access with dock structures in compliance with the standards.
 Copies of the complete plan and related documentation are available on this site, and at the Memorial Town Hall.

 The Old Lyme Harbor Management Ordinance requires that prior to dropping a mooring in Old Lyme waters, an annual permit is needed.
-Application forms are available in the Selectman's Office, and on this site.
+Application forms are available on this site.
 With accessibility being one of the key issues around moorings in Old Lyme, the Harbor Management Commission strongly recommends that you review a chart of the area before applying.
 An inspection of your mooring tackle is also required prior to permit approval.
 A list of local Inspectors, tackle requirements and an inspection form are included in the application packet.

 In 2002, The Harbor Management Commission used state grant funds to construct a dinghy dock on Ferry Road, near the State DEP headquarters.
 In 2016, the Commission also completed the dredging of the Black Hall and 4 Mile Rivers.
 This project was funded with grants from the State of CT Department of Transportation in 2011 & 2015 totaling over $2 million.